Porsche Cayenne hybrid performance, engine & drive

 Porsche Cayenne hybrid engine, 0-62mph and acceleration

-The Porsche Cayenne E-Hybrid will burst from 0-62mph sprint in five seconds according to Porsche, but our colleagues at Auto Express actually measured it at 4.5 seconds: either way, it’s no slouch.
+The Porsche Cayenne E-Hybrid will burst from 0-62mph sprint in five seconds according to Porsche, but we've measured it at 4.5 seconds: either way, it’s no slouch.
 It’s also a joy to drive thanks to the super-smooth turbocharged 3.0-litre V6 petrol engine and eight-speed automatic gearbox, which works well with the electric motor to deliver smooth progress that’s free of any hesitancy as the car flicks between petrol and electric power.

 There are various driving modes: in pure electric mode the car will run up to 84mph without waking up the V6 engine.
 The E-Hybrid also allows the car to flick between petrol and electric power as it deems fit, with the two working in unison in some conditions.
 You can also twist the steering wheel-mounted modes switch to Sport for a generally tauter, sharper feel, while Sport Plus reveals a particularly brutal nature to the Cayenne as it holds a low gear for rapid acceleration.

 Beyond that, an innocuous-looking, unmarked button in the centre of the drive modes switch activates a 20-second ‘overboost’ function, which acts like an overtaking button and delivers the full banzai experience, including a countdown on the dash.
 Our biggest criticism is the brakes, which deliver impressive stopping power but rarely feel intuitive in their response.
 The regenerative braking system seems to interfere with the pedal feel, making it hard to judge smooth braking even at slow speeds around town.
 It’s a frustration, and a very typically un-Porsche frustration at that.